 Twitter: @mitchlasky

-Prior to becoming a general partner at Benchmark, Cohler was the vice president and special advisor at Facebook for seven years, and vice president and general manager at LinkedIn for two years.
-He graduated from Yale University in Arts.
-He has now filled Bill Gurley's board seat at Benchmark and in 2016 he ranked 23rd on Forbes richest American entrepreneurs under 40.
+Before becoming a general partner at Benchmark, Cohler was the vice president and special advisor at Facebook for seven years and vice president and general manager at LinkedIn for two years.
+He graduated from Yale University with a Bachelor of Arts degree.
+In 2016 he ranked 23rd among Forbes' richest American entrepreneurs under 40.

 Twitter: @mattcohler